exploratory-io/book/table/row_filter.md

 ![](images/rowfilter4.png)

 If conditions are applied, the button gets highlighted.
-The number in the button means the number of rows after applying the filter.
+The number on the button means the number of rows after applying the filter.

 ![](images/rowfilter1.png)